alone-ai7/alone-ai7/README.md

 ### Contact

 Open an issue on any of my repositories, or start a discussion.
-That is the fastest way to reach me and it keeps the answer somewhere the next person can find it.
+Or simply tap any  of my social media accounts and message me.
+That is the fastest way to reach me.
 For anything about a specific repository, please use that repository's issue tracker rather than emailing.
 Context lives better next to the code.